best color grading software

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-What Is the Best Color Grading and Color Correction Software for Video?
+What Is the Best Color Grading Software?

 To help you make an informed decision, I’ve reviewed Adobe Premiere Pro, DaVinci Resolve, and a bunch of other highly rated color grading and correction tools, both free and paid.

-So, read on to find the right software for your needs.
+So, read on to find the right software for your needs!

 1. DaVinci Resolve